Nova Olinda, Ceará: Climate

 Tropical Hot Sub-humid, tropical Hot Semi-arid Mild, tropical Hot Semi-arid.
-Average temperature of 24 to 26° celsius.
-The rainy season occurs between January and May.
+Average temperature of 24 to 26 °C. The rainy season occurs between January and May.

 Vegetation

 Thorny Deciduous Forest, Tropical Rainfall Evergreen Forest, Rainfall-Nebular Tropical Evergreen Forest, and Xeromorphic Tropical Evergreen Forest.

 Tourism

 Nova Olinda offers visitors good options: archeology, folklore, handicraft and nature.
 It also preserves the Church of the patron Saint of Sebastião, an example of the beautiful architecture of its buildings.

 It is one the 65 cities inducing national tourism by the Ministry of Tourism, being one of the four cities located on Ceará: